pseudoregalia-modding/pseudoregalia-archipelago/README.md

 # Known Issues
 - The mod will not always fully load before starting the game, especially the first time.
-If it doesn't seem to respond, try restarting the game.
+If the AP logo doesn't appear in the top right corner of the main menu, try restarting the game.
-- If you enter your connection info incorrectly, you have to restart the game to try again.
-- A crash can occur when entering incorrect connection info under certain conditions.
 - If you're on top of an item when you first connect, it won't spawn until you reload the scene.